malcolm-kee/malcolm-kee/apps/v2/src/content/today-i-learnt/script-vs-module.md

 In some language a module means a package that consists of multiple classes and utilities.

 In JavaScript/TypeScript world, a module is just a file that manage its own dependencies and exported members.
 It specifies its dependencies using the `import` keyword while declare its exported members using the `export` keyword.
-Everytime when you write in any JavaScript/TypeScript file with `import React from 'react'`, you're writing a module.
+Every time you write in any JavaScript/TypeScript file with `import React from 'react'`, you're writing a module.

-Since module interfacts with others using `export` and `import`, the variable declared in a module is local by default.
+Since module integrates with others using `export` and `import`, the variable declared in a module is local by default.
 (In you want to access global variables (e.g. variable in `window` object), you're encouraged to state it explicitly, e.g. `window.jQuery`.)

 This is why to overwrite global interface or namespace, you need to add `declare global`.